Shuttle-Centaur

 Just months before the Shuttle-Centaur was scheduled to fly, the Challenger disaster occurred, and the project was canceled.
 The Galileo and Ulysses probes were ultimately launched using the much less powerful solid-fueled Inertial Upper Stage (IUS), Galileo needing multiple gravitational assists from Venus and Earth to reach Jupiter.
 The USAF mated a variant of the Centaur G-Prime upper stage with its Titan rocket to produce the Titan IV, which made its first flight in 1994.
 Over the next 18 years, Titan IV and Centaur G-Prime placed eighteen military satellites in orbit.

 Background

 Centaur

-Centaur was an upper stage rocket that used liquid hydrogen as fuel and liquid oxygen as an oxidizer.
+Centaur is an upper stage rocket that used liquid hydrogen as fuel and liquid oxygen as an oxidizer.
 It was developed by General Dynamics in the late 1950s and early 1960s and powered by twin Pratt & Whitney RL10 engines.
 Rockets utilizing liquid hydrogen as fuel theoretically can lift 40 percent more payload per kilogram of liftoff weight than rockets burning kerosene, but the challenges of using liquid hydrogen required new technology to be developed.
 Liquid hydrogen is a cryogenic fuel, meaning that it condenses at extremely low temperatures, and must be stored below -423 F to keep it from boiling.
 Thus, insulation from all sources of heat, including the rocket exhaust, the relatively warm liquid oxygen, aerodynamic heating, and the radiant heat of the Sun, was required.